mate-academy/jv-checked-exception/README.md

 - `registerUser()` in UserService class
 - `validate()` in PasswordValidator class

-Method `validate()` should compare the `password` with `repeatPassword` and check if their length is more or equal to 10.
-If not, throw exception `PasswordValidationException` with message "Wrong passwords" (since it's our custom logic, let's create our own, **CHECKED**, exception because user can put any password and our service shouldn't be broken.
+.Method `validate()` should compare the `password` with `repeatPassword` and check if their length is more or equal to 10 If not, throw exception `PasswordValidationException` with message "Wrong passwords" (since it's our custom logic, let's create our own, **CHECKED**, exception because user can put any password and our service shouldn't be broken.
 We should handle not-valid case and return the understandable message).